Anatomic Study of Nutrient Foramina of Posterior Axis with Application to C2 Pedicle Screw Placement.

 Institute for Systems Biology

 Tawfik, Tamir; Iwanaga, Joe; Yilmaz, Emre; Choi, Paul; Wilson, Charlotte; Simonds, Emily; Marks, Jared J; Harkey, Haynes L; Oskouian, Rod J; and Tubbs, R Shane, "Anatomic Study of Nutrient Foramina of Posterior Axis with Application to C2 Pedicle Screw Placement."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 29.